Video storytelling that captures the heart of the matter

 Mercy Chepsuge, a young Kenyan environmentalist and EarthLungs Reforestation have joined forces with Carbon Counts, a company committed to uniting individuals with environmental action through their mobile game, EverForest.

-Factories on the Frontier
+Factories on the Frontier: Positive-sum Automation

-American manufacturing is at a crossroads.
-There is a growing demand to make things in America, but uncertainty that U.S. factories can grow fast enough to meet the moment.
 Factories with robotic automation grow faster and hire more people than those without.
 But only 1 in 10 American factories has any robots -- and fewer have automated at scale.
 In the first episode of MIT's Factories on the Frontier series, meet Colin Cutts of G&T Manufacturing to understand how he has transformed his family-owned business.

 Looking up